phadke555/mcorec_baseline/docs/data.md

 nav_order: 1
 ---

 The [MCoRec dataset](#) contains video recording sessions.
 A single recording session typically features multiple conversations, each involving two or more participants.
 A 360° camera, placed in the middle of the room, captures the central view which contains all participants.
+The audio for the sessions is also captured by the microphone integrated into the 360° camera.
 Each session can involve a maximum of 8 active speakers and up to 4 simultaneous conversations.
 With multiple concurrent discussions, the speech overlap ratio in the mixed audio can reach 100%.
 The image below shows an example of a recording session with 6 participants engaged in 3 separate conversations, each consisting of 2 speakers.

 ![](images/central_view.png)

 The MCoRec dataset consists of 56 recordings for training (released on July 1th 2025), 25 recordings for development (released on July 1th 2025) and 69 recordings for evaluation (will be released on #TBU).

+**Important**: All facial data in the MCoRec dataset is provided with clear, unblurred facial views to enable face-based analysis and recognition tasks.

+**Privacy Notice**: While faces are unblurred in the dataset for research purposes, any public presentations, publications, or demonstrations must not display speaker faces without explicit permission from the dataset authors for privacy protection.

 Here is some statistic number of MCoRec dataset.

 |             | # sessions | # conversations | duration | session's duration | # speakers   | # speakers per conversation   | # conversations per session   |
 | ----------- | :---------:| :-------------: | :------: | :----------------: | :----------: | :---------------------------: | :---------------------------: |